AgnitumuS/ubjs/packages/ub-pub/README.md

 })
 ```

-The same code as above will work in browser (just comment first line where XMLHttpRequest is required)
+The same code as above will work in browser (just comment first line
+where XMLHttpRequest is required).